jiaguanglu/jiaguanglu.github.io/content/project/PhD Project/index.md

 title: Research on innovative design and on-orbit control method of large-scale intelligent structures
 summary: This project is from Innovative Research Groups and the Joint Funds of the National Natural Science Foundation of China (Grant No. U1613201).
 tags:
-  - Mechnical Design
+  - Mechanical Design
-  - Screw Theroy
+  - Screw Theory
 date: '2023-05-01T00:00:00Z'

 # Optional external URL for project (replaces project detail page).